Environmentally Friendly Packaging.

 Consumer behaviour and demand for packaging sustainability

-And whilst many businesses’ “environmental credentials” can often be little more than a marketing tactic, there are a number of facts and figures from research showing the impact this can have on sales and brand perception.
+And whilst many businesses’ “environmental credentials” can often be little more than a marketing tactic (part of the reason why there are so many differing recycling symbols on packaging), there are a number of facts and figures from research showing the impact this can have on sales and brand perception.

 Taking this into account, if your business takes a proactive stance on moving to sustainable packaging, it can provide you with a competitive advantage and even open potential new target consumers / markets.